pieterjandesmedt/vite-et-reves/content/captains-log/2020-01-07-las-palmas-de-gran-canaria.md

 > "Ok, but I only want to stay a couple of days."

+The guy looked at Andreas and Helder, who used their most convincing puppy eyes.

 > "Oh, only a couple of days, why didn't you say so?
 We have room for you for a couple of days."

 How these people are still in business I will never know.